 This training agenda is designed for an overlapping dual session.
 The OOD training kicks off first, and the Box training blends into the session later on.

-14:15 Box Arrive at the clubhouse
+Clubhouse Box Arrive at the clubhouse 15 mins

-15:25 OOD + Box Practice Junior race
+Smithy OOD + Box Practice & potentially run a Junior race 30 mins

 Aims

 OOD training is to refresh OOD people who have experience and introduce all the new paperwork.
 Covers the responsibilities of the Officer of the Day (OOD) at Tamesis Club.
+It is useful for everyone to know the routines and the tasks, to help out if the OOD is delayed.
+For example, knowing where the radios are kept.

 Box training is to guide a new volunteer through the role of Box by introducing race management.
 This will include practicing in a practical way.